vegaprotocol/specs/specs/0044-lp-mechanics.md

 ## COMMITMENT AMOUNT

 ### Processing the commitment
 When a commitment is made the liquidity commitment amount is assumed to be specified in terms of the settlement currency of the market.
+There is an minimum LP stake specified per asset, see [asset framework spec](0040-asset-framework.md).

 If the participant has sufficient collateral to cover their commitment and margins for their proposed orders, the commitment amount is transferred from the participant's general account to their (maybe newly created) [liquidity provision bond account](./0013-accounts.md#liquidity-provider-bond-accounts) (new account type, 1 per liquidity provider per market and asset).
 For clarity, liquidity providers will have a separate [bond account](./0013-accounts.md#trader-bond-accounts) and [bond account](./0013-accounts.md#liquidity-provider-bond-accounts).